-I had kind of given up on the idea of swimming given the complications involved, till I met Justin Vijay Yesudas at a seminar held at the Indian Spinal Injuries Centre.
+I had given up on the idea of swimming considering all the complications involved, till I met Justin Vijay Yesudas at a seminar held at the Indian Spinal Injuries Centre.
 He is a quadriplegic and competes internationally in swimming.
 Meeting him in person was a ‘wow’ moment for me and I was bitten by the swimming bug yet again!

 Though this time it was not going to be easy.
 Many valid questions crept into my mind:

 - How would a quadriplegic get in and out of a pool?
 I had seen brochures of a crane-like equipment, which helps in lowering one inside the pool.

 - How does one control bladder movement in the pool.

 - Is there a pool in Nagpur that is accessible?

 - God forbid if something goes wrong when I’m inside a pool, I need someone strong enough to be around me; male vs female instructors.